CV Hub

 Base + delta architecture

-Role-specific resumes are generated using a two-layer model: base CV + delta overrides.
+Role-specific resumes are generated using a two-layer model: a base CV plus per-profile delta overrides.
 This allows precise control over positioning without duplicating data.

 Multi-profile merge pipeline